gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Encryption Engines Considerations {#engines}

-The Encryption Engine, independently from the security characteristics, needs to be capable working on a unreliable transport mechanism same as UDP and have own KEY handler capability.
+The Encryption Engine, independently from the security characteristics, needs to be capable working on an unreliable transport mechanism same as UDP and have own KEY handler capability.

 SCTP Crypto Chunk directly exploits the Encryption Engine by